activecm/ipfix-rita/docs/Developer Notes.md

 IPFIX-RITA is made up of four components.
 These are the

 - Collector (Logstash)
-  - Transforms IPFIX/ Netflow v9 records into records compatible with the Converter
+  - Transforms IPFIX/Netflow v9/Netflow v5 records into records compatible with the Converter
 - Buffer (MongoDB)
   - Used to buffer records created by the collector until they are read by the Converter
 - Converter (Written with Go)